 Colossians 1:1-2, “Paul, an apostle of Christ Jesus by the will of God, and Timothy our brother,

-Jesus is the center of Scripture, the one in whom “all the promises of God” are “Yes” and “Amen, to God for his glory” (2 Cor.
+As we learned in last year’s study of the new covenant’s fulfillment of the old, Jesus is the center of Scripture, the one in whom “all the promises of God” are “Yes” and “Amen, to God for his glory” (2 Cor.
 1:20).
-It is thus fitting that we pick up on this theme today in Paul’s epistle to the Colossians, for this letter emphasizes the supremacy of Christ so clearly that there can be no denying the central place Jesus holds in Christian orthodoxy.
+This letter emphasizes the supremacy of the Christ so clearly that there can be no denying the central place Jesus holds in Christian orthodoxy.

 The letter emphasizes the preeminence of Christ, largely due to the false teachings gaining ground in the Colossian church.
 We will see what those were in the coming days.